 What To Expect

 Most dental cleanings take 20-30 minutes to complete.
 Due to limited kennel space, we kindly ask that you wait for your pet during this procedure.
 If your pet has a large amount of tartar or inflamed gums, our doctors may prescribe antibiotics to be given 48 hours before the dental cleaning and continued for at least 5 days after the procedure.
 They are not required in all patients.

-The 2017 schedule will be available near the end of the year.
-We can put you on a waiting list for 2017 and give you a call once the dental schedule is available.
+The schedule for next year will be available near the end of the year.
+We can put you on a waiting list for 2024 and give you a call once the dental schedule is available.
 We require 48 hours notice for cancellations so that other pets may be scheduled.
 Two cancellations will require prepayment for the service and the service will be non-refundable if it is cancelled.

 All animals referred to our hospital must also be examined by the MVC doctor prior to the procedure.
 Either the primary veterinarian or MVC doctor will make the decision as to which pets require antibiotics prior to cleaning.
 Chinese herbal prescriptions, laser or ozone may also be given for any inflammation depending on the case.
 These may be combined with antibiotics or used alone.

 Imagine how your teeth would look and feel if you didn’t brush them daily.
 The same applies to your pets’ teeth.
 Bad breath and stained teeth are unappealing, but many pet owners aren’t aware that these may be symptoms of serious gum disease.

 We provide anesthesia-free dental cleaning to both dogs and cats Our goal is to provide our Sacramento area pet owners with the best possible oral care for their pets and to help educate pet owners on how good dental care contributes to the overall good health of our pets.